maxluk/hdinsight-spark2.0-script-action/README.md

 ## Installation instructions

 1. Create HDInsight Spark cluster version 3.4 (Spark 1.6.1)
 2. Run script action: `install-spark2.0.sh` on this cluster.
-Go to Azure portal, open cluster blade, open Script Actions tile, click Submit new and follow instructions.
+Go to Azure portal > open cluster blade > open Script Actions tile > click Submit new and follow instructions.
 The script action is provided in this repository.
 3. Update class path in the cluster configuration.
 Open Ambari portal of the cluster, go to Spark > Configs > Advanced spark-env and update SPARK_DIST_CLASSPATH variable to the following value:

 	```bash